 My old inner critic started to beat up on me and tell me how terrible I looked.
 As I stole a second glance, I could see how the capris I was wearing emphasized my heavy calves showing how overweight I was.

 My memory flashed to 20 years earlier when I would glam myself up to go everywhere.
 I just don’t do that anymore because I’m so much more comfortable with myself.
-But it was official yesterday I looked pretty awful.
+But in my mind that day, it was official–I looked pretty awful.

 Years ago seeing myself as fatter than I imagined, would have been enough of a trigger for me to have an enormous binge that would last a month or more.